Gchainvalidators/dex-v3-frontend/README.md

   </a>
 </p>

-This project contains the main features of the pancake application.
+This project contains the main features of the BlueLotusDAO application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.